ev-br/mc_lib/README.md

 ### Manual build with `meson`

 This is needed if you plan to develop the library.
-First, get the latest `meson` snapshot (we hope this is temporary and we'll be able to use a stable version once meson 0.60 is released) and other required packages:
+First, get `meson` itself, together with other build dependecies:

 ```
-$ python -m pip install git+https://github.com/mesonbuild/meson.git@master
 $ python -m pip install -r requirements.txt
 ```